What Is A Chorus? How To Write A Memorable Chorus

 Song writing structure explained

-This is lesson is step 4 / 4 of a LANDR Lesson Plan.
-Click here to start from the beginning or simply just keep on reading.
+This lesson is step 4 / 4 of a LANDR Lesson Plan.
+Click here to start from the beginning or keep on reading.

 Think of your favorite song.
 What’s the most memorable part?